quietsy/advanced-configurations/docs/secure.md

 - Many requests to a specific page or static file.
 - Referers that shouldn't refer to your domain.
 - Many hits on status codes that are not 2xx.

+## VPN

+The most effective security you can implement is to stop exposing your apps entirely, and instead access them via [WireGuard](https://github.com/linuxserver/docker-wireguard).

+### Requirements

+- A working instance of [WireGuard](https://github.com/linuxserver/docker-wireguard).
+- [Split DNS](https://docs.linuxserver.io/general/split-dns/) - the source IP on requests needs to be local for SWAG to work without being exposed.
+- [DNS Validation](https://docs.linuxserver.io/general/swag/#create-container-via-dns-validation-with-a-wildcard-cert) - allows you to get an SSL certificate without port forwarding.

+Once you've set up wireguard, split DNS, and DNS validation, you can remove the port forwarding on your router and remove your domain's public DNS records on your public DNS provider (not the local DNS).